manpaco/cbcenter/README.md

         fi
     done < "$users"

-Of course you can add sound, but as a demonstration it's fine.
+If you prefer you can add sound, but as a demonstration it's fine.